My Boatanchor Page

 PICS: FRONT | BACK | ID TAG | TOP | BOTTOM | LEFT | RIGHT

 My third boatanchor was a R-392/URR made by Collins (who also designed the R-390/URR and R-390A/URR, among other military boatanchors).
 The R-392/URR was designed as a vehicular version of the R-390/URR, and is far more compact.
-Built as part of the AN/GRC-19 receiver/transmitter set, the R-392 was meant to be paired with the T-195 transmitter, and mounted in the back of a Jeep.
+Built as part of the AN/GRC-19 receiver/transmitter set, the R-392 was meant to be paired with the T-195 transmitter (which I now have an example of!), and mounted in the back of a Jeep.
 Even though it runs on only 28V DC (using no dynamotors or other voltage-boosting methods), it's performance is said to be nearly as good as the R-390.
 The R-392 uses 25 tubes, weighs around 50 pounds, and is meant to be totally waterproof (mainly due to it's outer case, as well as the specialized connectors used for power and audio).
 As received, the outer case was missing, and the set had various problems.
 However, I've since found a replacement case, and the receiver now works perfectly.
 I've even found a proper power connector, which is fairly rare.

 PICS: FRONT | BACK | ID TAG | TOP | BOTTOM | LEFT | RIGHT